-I've just finished reading W. D. Gann's book "New Stock Trend Detector".
+I've just finished reading W. D. Gann's book "New Stock Trend Detector" (note: these are paid affiliate links, as an Amazon Associate I earn from qualifying purchases).

 Like many of Gann's writing's, "New Stock Trend Detector" is a bit cryptic, though less so than many of his other booklets.
 Precisely because his writings are cryptic - some of them to the point of giving him the reputation of a swindler in some circles - they are best considered, and read, as a whole rather than indepdendently,